firebase/firebase-tools/docs/auth-export.md

 # auth:export

-Export accounts from your firebase project into a data file
+Export accounts from your Firebase project into a data file

 ## Usage
 ```